 Classic Pooh devotees might think they’re the ones who best honor the memories of A.A. and Christopher Robin Milne.
 In fact, it may not have mattered to either man which Pooh you prefer – they both regretted the great fame of the Pooh tales and wished the stories weren’t so inextricably linked to their names.
 Christopher Robin found himself pushed into the spotlight without his consent and forever known as a little boy who loved his teddy bear – not, perhaps, the image he wanted to cultivate as a grown man.
 And A.A.
 Milne wanted to go back to the variety and popularity of his previous writing – to write some adult works, maybe a play or a good detective novel – but fans just wanted more Pooh.
 He found it all a bit annoying.

 A.A.
 Milne wasn’t the first to learn that the characters you create can take on lives of their own, and he won’t be the last.
-Despite his wishes, more than 65 years after his death, his name still means “Winnie-the-Pooh” and little else.
-And the Pooh legacy endures, with a recent Disney film, Winnie the Pooh, charming children and adults alike last summer.
-If he were here, Milne may or may not have enjoyed it… but his fans certainly did.
+Despite his wishes, 65 years after his death, his name still means “Winnie-the-Pooh” and little else.
+And the Pooh legacy endures, with a recent Disney film, Winnie the Pooh, from 2011.
+If he were here, Milne might not watch it… but his fans certainly will.